 - Gifted over 3,000 units of stock and samples to Smartworks, a UK charity that exists to give women the confidence they need to reach their full potential, secure employment and change the course of their lives

-- Provided the Red Cross Syria and Turkey Earthquake Appeal with 9,400 units of clothing which they could sell in their UK outlets, with all funds going directly to the appeal
+- Provided the Red Cross Syria and Turkey Earthquake Appeal with stock that raised £67,213.80 which went directly to support those impacted by the earthquake.

 - Donated clothes to Newlife, a charity that supports children with disabilities by providing much needed specialist equipment.